 In recent years, more and more women have enlisted, or considered, the assistance of a doula as part of their pregnancy and birth journey.
-This week (Mar 22-28) is World Doula week and we felt this would be a great time to check in with a doula in our area to learn more about the benefits of hiring a doula.
 Alexandra Tran, owner of Houston Womb Service, thankfully shared some inside information on when and why to seek a doula and how a doula can support you throughout.
 We hope you enjoy the interview as much as we did!

 What is a doula?

 A doula is a trained professional who provides continuous emotional, physical, and informational support to families going through fertility journeys, pregnancy, birth, and postpartum transitions – and beyond actually.